 Once you try food from a pellet grill like Pit Boss or a Traeger, you’re instantly hooked!
-In fact you’ll find yourself putting almost everything on these grills because it turns out so flavorful.
+In fact, you’ll find yourself putting almost everything on these grills because it turns out so flavorful.
 So if you’ve been on the fence about whether or not they’re worth it, they most definitely are!

 We put off buying one ourselves for the longest time because we had a grill that worked perfectly fine.
 But several of our family members have one and so we just couldn’t resist anymore!
-I’m starting to sound like a sales pitch, which this isn’t by any means, but I hope this recipe will convince you to try one out, even if you have to borrow.
+I’m starting to sound like a sales pitch, which this isn’t by any means, but I hope this recipe will convince you to try one out, even if you have to borrow a grill.

 Having a grill that smokes is one of the easiest ways to make flavorful healthy meals.
 You’ll never get tired of the incredible taste.
 And these chicken breasts have been our go-to this summer.
 I love to make these for dinner sometimes, but my favorite way is to load up the grill with 6-10 pounds of chicken breasts to smoke all at once.